- BEVs can be economically attractive as commuter cars in city traffic.

 The previous article outlined why autonomous driving technology may well favor ICEs more than BEVs.
 Besides, the competitiveness picture does not change much if we increase the distance traveled per year by a factor of 5, reduce the vehicle lifetime to 7 years and add $2000 for autonomous hardware costs:

 The hybrid will probably perform even better than suggested by the above graph.
 Autonomous traffic flow will be much smoother, allowing hybrids to also achieve highway efficiency at the low end.
 Also, such high-utilization applications will encourage developers to further enhance hybrid efficiency through waste-heat recovery systems, thus further reducing fuel costs.
 The ability of hybrids to refuel very rapidly at any time (without having to worry about electricity price fluctuations) will also be a significant advantage in an autonomous fleet.

 That being said though, I maintain that we are unlikely to achieve broad deployment of full autonomy within the timeframes demanded by climate science.

 Adding all of these observations together, it is difficult to see BEVs displacing more than 10% of LDV fuel consumption (2% of oil consumption) without perpetual subsidies.
 Displacing 10% of oil consumption may be possible at a substantial subsidy cost, but pushing beyond that point really sounds increasingly wasteful.

-As mentioned earlier, substantially larger cuts in oil consumption and greenhouse gas emissions can be achieved through a range of other channels such as car-free lifestyle options, ICE efficiency improvements (including hybrids), sustainable fuels, conservation (downsizing), and fuel cell technology.
+As mentioned earlier, substantially larger cuts in oil consumption and greenhouse gas emissions can be achieved through a range of other channels such as car-free lifestyle options, efficiency improvements (including hybrids), sustainable fuels, conservation (downsizing), and fuel cell technology.
 It will be a real shame if we get so distracted by BEVs that we fail to harness the great potential of these clean mobility options.